RajnishJadhav/Complex_Design_Pattern_Framework/README.md

 # Complex_Design_Pattern_Framework
-This is my framework. i have added Locators, actions, Tests files.
+This is my complex_Design_Pattern_Framework. i have added Locators, actions, Tests files in this framework.